JAMESDEVARAPU/festivevoice/README.md

 - **JSON**: Raw data export for advanced processing
 - **Filtered Exports**: Custom data selections based on criteria

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Merge Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **FestiveVoice**: Project sponsorship and cultural guidance
-- **Community Contributors**: Cultural content and validation
-- **OpenAI & Anthropic**: AI-powered content validation services
-- **Streamlit**: Rapid web application development framework

-## 📞 Support

-For support and questions:
-- Create an issue in the GitLab repository
-- Contact the development team through FestiveVoice channels

----

 **Built with ❤️ for preserving India's rich cultural heritage**